mikkichan22/AI-image-detector/README.md

 - Public datasets may contain source-specific shortcuts, so performance may not transfer to unseen generators or real-world social-media images.
 - SID tampered images were not included in the current SID-priority training experiment.
 - The external WildFake result demonstrates reduced recall on a different data distribution.
-- The frequency-branch functionality was removed from the final scope because of time constraints and is not part of the main inference path.
+- The frequency-branch functionality is a potential extension and not included in the final scope because of time constraints.
 - The detector analyses still images only and does not cover video or audio.

 ## Quick command summary